Bitdribble/bitdribble-doc/source/install.rst

 Additional packages not included in the Cygwin distribution must be compiled from sources, running ``configure`` then ``make && make install``.
 Following package needs to be compiled from sources:

-- libmicrohttpd version 0.9.60 or later.
+- libmicrohttpd version 0.9.60 or later

 Then, in a Cygwin bash terminal, do the following: